BE CAREFUL KNOWING YOUR HEROES TOO WELL –

 Eventually, you will have to decide if your hero is worthy of becoming a mentor.
 In today’s world that can be a very difficult decision for any artist trying to advance their career.

 Most heroes (like any other person) eventually turn out to be someone other than whom you expected.
 Some people are good, and some people are not.
 Some people are honest, some are not.
 Some actually know what they are doing, some… well, you get the picture.
 Don’t expect your hero to be any different.

-UPDATE: Below is a recent director’s cut from the 2004 Rock and Roll Hall of Fame George Harrison induction ceremony featuring a great Marc Mann guitar solo, followed by an even better one by Prince, arguably one of the the best guitar solos ever.
+UPDATE: Below is a recent director’s cut from the 2004 Rock and Roll Hall of Fame George Harrison induction ceremony featuring a great letter perfect Marc Mann guitar solo, followed by an even better entirely new one by Prince, arguably one of the the best live guitar solos ever.